nuages-io/nuages-identity-2/Readme.md

 ### What is Nuages Identity

-Nuages Identity is an ASP.NET Core application implementing ASP.NET Identity.
-The main goal is to provide a production-ready solution, not just startup sample  project.
+Nuages Identity is an ASP.NET Core 7 application implementing ASP.NET Identity.
+The main goal is to provide a production-ready solution, not just a startup sample  project.

 Try it now!  https://identity.nuages.org